luluse/city-explorer/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application.-->
 I worked with Courtney and Marta on Lab 06

 I worked with Chirs and Michael on Lab 07

+I worked with Marta, Chris and Alex on Lab 08